HripyVoskanyan/Real_Estate_analytics/README.md

 * data: contains a version of data scraped from websites
 * assets: contains information about scraping parameters
-* preprocessing: containg .py files for preprocessing
+* preprocessing: containing .py files for preprocessing
 * sql_scripts: contains sql scripts to create, update, and delete tables
 * src: contains the main code of scraping

 ### Requirements
-To have the necessary libraries run the following code:
+To have the necessary libraries,  run the following code:

 `>> pip install -r requirements.txt`